frieda566/FlashPlay/documention.md

   For the main game area, I seperated the racetrack canvas into its own frame and put the start/finish lines and characters in a dedicated space.
   The bottom section now contains the flashcard term display, the answer entry field with a submit button and an info label guiding the player by giving feedback if the inserted term is correct or what would have been correct.
   Finally, I added a control frame with "New Game" and "Back to Menu" buttons.
+  Sources that helped:
+  * again, see Layout Management & Grid vs. Pack
+  * timer, see Utilities

   ## 10. September - online meeting

   ### Paula
   The last steps focused on final touch-ups, such as implementing a method in main.py to ensure that all popup windows follow the same design scheme as the rest of the application.
   In addition, I created a fallback mechanism to return to the main menu whenever an AttributeError occurs.